wojtekk23/tacotron2/README.md

 This implementation includes **distributed** and **automatic mixed precision** support and uses the [LJSpeech dataset](https://keithito.com/LJ-Speech-Dataset/).

+A multispeaker architecture is based on [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf)

 Distributed and Automatic Mixed Precision support relies on NVIDIA's [Apex] and [AMP].

 Visit our [website] for audio samples using our published [Tacotron 2] and